This article provides the steps required to boot a target machine into the Datto Utilities environment from a USB drive.

-Boot the target machine into its BIOS or Motherboard Firmware (uEFI) settings.
+Boot the target machine into its BIOS or Motherboard Firmware (UEFI) settings.
 Configure it to boot from the USB drive.
-Then, reboot the production machine.
+Depending on your motherboard and how the BIOS handles the boot process, you may need to disable the UEFI Secure Boot feature as well.
+After configuring your settings, reboot the production machine.

 When the target machine finishes booting, you will see the prompt shown in Figure 1.
 Select Boot and persist changes.

 The Datto Utilities environment will attempt to autoconfigure networking via DHCP.
-If the environment cannot obtain an IP address, you will be prompted to manually configure networking, as shown in Figure 2.
+If the environment cannot obtain an IP address, you will be prompted to configure networking manually, as shown in Figure 2.

 Following a successful network check, you will see the Checking for Updates message shown in Figure 3.
 Allow the environment to download and apply updates.

 If the updater is unable to complete and exits with a failure state of "Error during stick update: Unable to determine if stick is out of date," this indicates that the imager cannot reach Datto's servers to check for updates.
 You will need to resolve any issues in the production environment which may be preventing the target machine from configuring networking.
 Make sure that the target machine's environment meets the SIRIS, ALTO & DNAS Networking and Bandwidth Requirements.
 Then, click Retry.